mikuso/ocpp-rpc/README.md

 * `message` {String} - The error's message.
 Defaults to `''`.
 * `details` {Object} - The details object to pass along with the error.
 Defaults to `{}`.

-Create a special type of RPC Error which can be thrown from a call handler to return a non-generic error response.
+This is a utility function to create a special type of RPC Error to be thrown from a call handler to return a non-generic error response.

 Returns an `Error` which corresponds to the specified type: